aghauss/dunegpt/README.md

      ```

 4. **Train Model**:
    - This target trains the GPT2-model from scratch using the corpus.
-Sufficient GPU memory should be available to perfomr this step!
+Sufficient GPU memory should be available to perform this step!
      ```zsh
      make train
      ```